favonia/cloudflare-ddns/README.markdown

 <details>
 <summary>I am migrating from <a href="https://hub.docker.com/r/oznu/cloudflare-ddns/">oznu/cloudflare-ddns</a>.</summary>

-⚠️ [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) relies on unverified DNS responses to obtain public IP addresses; a malicious hacker could potentially manipulate DNS responses and trick it into updating your domain with any IP address.
+⚠️ [oznu/cloudflare-ddns](https://hub.docker.com/r/oznu/cloudflare-ddns/) relies on unverified DNS responses to obtain public IP addresses; a malicious hacker could potentially manipulate or forge DNS responses and trick it into updating your domain with any IP address.
+In comparison, we use only verified responses from CloudFlare or ipify.

 | Old Parameter |  | New Paramater |
 | ------------- | - | ------------- |